sbabic/swupdate/doc/source/swupdate.rst

 Add meta-SWUpdate as usual to your bblayers.conf.
 You have also to add meta-oe to the list.

-In meta-SWUpdate there is a recipe to generate a initrd with a rescue system with SWUpdate.
+In meta-SWUpdate there is a recipe to generate an initrd with a rescue system with SWUpdate.
 Use:

 ::